Jacques Spifame

 Jacques-Paul Spifame de Brou, born in Paris in 1502 and died in Geneva on 25 March 1566, was a French government official, who became a cleric, a prelate, and a bishop, and then converted to Calvinism in 1558.
-He fled to Geneva, where he became a protege of John Calvin and Theodore de Bèze, and a diplomat in the protestant cause, but who was tried and executed in 1566 on a charge of adultery, perjury, and forgery.
+He fled to Geneva, where he became a protege of John Calvin and Theodore de Bèze, and a diplomat in the Protestant cause, but who was tried and executed in 1566 on a charge of adultery, perjury, and forgery.

 Family

 Jacques-Paul Spifame de Brou was the son of Jean, lord of Passy and Bisseaux, secretary of the king, treasurer of the Extraordinaire des Guerres, and his wife Jacquette Ruzé.
 His family was from Lombardy, but emigrated to France from Lucca.
-His brother Raoul was an esoteric scholar, and another brother, Martin, published in 1583 a collection of spiritual poems.
+His brother Raoul Spifame was an esoteric scholar, and another brother, Martin, published in 1583 a collection of spiritual poems.

 Catholic career

 Jacques Spifame studied at Paris and at Orléans, and held the degree of Juris Utriusque Doctor.
 He was at first regent at the college of Cardinal Le Moine.
 He was serving as Procuraor of the Gallic Nation in the University of Paris, when, on 10 October 1522, he was elected Universitatis Rector; he served until 17 December 1522.
-On 16 March 1533, he became canon of Notre-Dame de Paris and Chancellor of the Church of Paris and of the University.
+On 16 March 1533, he became canon of Notre-Dame de Paris and Chancellor of the Church of Paris and of the university.
 As Chancellor, he took particular interest in the reformation of the statutes of the colleges: the collège d'Autun in 1543, the collège de Narbonne in 1544, and the collège du Cardinal-Lemoine in 1545.

 He was prosecutor of France, maître des comptes at Montpellier (1527–1529), and councilor in the Parlement from 1529.
 He became Président de la Petite Chambre des Enquêtes in 1544.

 He accumulated benefices, including: Provost of Chablis, dean of Saint-Marcel de Paris and Gassicourt, and first abbot commendatory of the abbey of Saint-Paul-sur-Vanne in Sens in 1531, whose archives he destroyed in 1558.

-In 1538, he was sent by King Francis I as ambassador to Pope Paul III, and the University placed its curial business in his hands.
+In 1538, he was sent by King Francis I as ambassador to Pope Paul III, and the university placed its curial business in his hands.

 In 1544, he was appointed vicar general of Charles de Guise-Lorraine, archbishop of Reims, who had been appointed archbishop by King Francis at the age of 14 in 1538.
 The archbishop was not consecrated a bishop until 8 February 1545, at the age of 19.

 Nominated by King Francis I of France, Spifame was appointed bishop of Nevers on 5 May 1546, by Pope Paul III.
 In 1547 and 1548, he attended the Council of Trent in Bologna as a canonist.
 After his return to France, he lived in Nevers until he was appointed Maître des Requêtes in 1556, whereupon he moved back to Paris.

 In Paris, he became a member of the privy council of Catherine de Medici, the queen-mother.
 He participated in the Estates-General of Blois in September and October 1558.